-It's in the blood now mate ! over 6 years ago
+It's in the blood now mate ! about 7 years ago

 I started when I became an exchange student in year twelve.
 It was the best thing i have ever done and the experiene fundementally altered my life path.
 20 years later i still see my host family.

-I travel now to meet amazing people and be reminded that the ones with the least give the most and that material worth is not worth at all. over 6 years ago
+I travel now to meet amazing people and be reminded that the ones with the least give the most and that material worth is not worth at all. about 7 years ago

 My husband and I started traveling because life is short and we wanted the adventure.
 So far, though we both have experience in overseas travel, we've stayed in the US in all directions.
 We've been on the road for 2 years now, traveling in our Ford Escape, and we call ourselves "Happily Homeless" with no intention of settling down until we're too old to get in and out of the car on our own!
 Our first purchase was a Nat'l Park Pass, and we stay off the big roads and find little known and little traveled roads as often as possible (which is often!)
 It has been an incredible adventure for us and we enjoy it thoroughly!
 Life is short, have fun with it!

-"Happily Homeless" myblogalwayspink.blogspot.com over 6 years agoAnswered by Alison L Miller via WorldNomads.com
+"Happily Homeless" myblogalwayspink.blogspot.com about 7 years agoAnswered by Alison L Miller via WorldNomads.com